Richie Sambora And Orianthi Splitting Up For The Summer, Per ‘TMZ’

 “I think what really helped is the fact that we’re both guitarists,” she said.
 “We share a language, and we have so much respect for each other.
 That makes everything easier.”

-As previously reported by Inquisitr, Sambora has been busy helping his ex-wife, Heather Locklear, get help after her recent troubles, arrests, and hospitalizations.
+As previously reported by the Inquisitr, Sambora has been busy helping his ex-wife, Heather Locklear, get help after her recent troubles, arrests, and hospitalizations.

 The 59-year-old former Bon Jovi guitarist and Locklear tied the knot on Dec.
 17, 1994, and welcomed their only child together, the now 20-year-old Ava, on Oct.
 4, 1997.